Henry VI of England: Posthumous cult

 Miracles were attributed to Henry, and he was informally regarded as a saint and martyr, addressed particularly in cases of adversity.
 The anti-Yorkist cult was encouraged by Henry VII of England as dynastic propaganda.
 A volume was compiled of the miracles attributed to him at St George's Chapel, Windsor, where Richard III had reinterred him, and Henry VII began building a chapel at Westminster Abbey to house Henry VI's relics.
 A number of Henry VI's miracles possessed a political dimension, such as his cure of a young girl afflicted with the King's evil, whose parents refused to bring her to the usurper, Richard III.
 By the time of Henry VIII's break with Rome, canonisation proceedings were under way.
 Hymns to him still exist, and until the Reformation his hat was kept by his tomb at Windsor, where pilgrims would put it on to enlist Henry's aid against migraines.

 Numerous miracles were credited to the dead king, including his raising the plague victim Alice Newnett from the dead and appearing to her as she was being stitched in her shroud.
 He also intervened in the attempted hanging of a man who had been unjustly condemned to death, accused of stealing some sheep.
-Henry placed his hand between the rope and the man's windpipe, thus keeping him alive, after which he revived in the cart as it was taking him away for burial.
+Henry placed his hand between the rope and the man's windpipe, thus keeping him alive, after which he was revived in the cart as it was taking him away for burial.
 He was also capable of inflicting harm, such as when he struck John Robyns blind after Robyns cursed "Saint Henry".
 Robyns was healed only after he went on a pilgrimage to the shrine of King Henry.
-A particular devotional act that was closely associated with the cult of Henry VI was the bending of a silver coin as an offering to the "saint" in order that he might perform a miracle.
+A particular devotional act that was closely associated with the cult of Henry VI was the bending of a silver coin as an offering to the "saint" so that he might perform a miracle.
 One story had a woman, Katherine Bailey, who was blind in one eye.
 As she was kneeling at mass, a stranger told her to bend a coin to King Henry.
 She promised to do so, and as the priest was raising the communion host, her partial blindness was cured.

 Although Henry VI's shrine was enormously popular as a pilgrimage destination during the early decades of the 16th century, over time, with the lessened need to legitimise Tudor rule, his cult faded.